Metals Acquisition Corp. announces the separate trading of its Class A common shares and redeemable warrants as of September 20, 2021 | ExBulletin

 Forward-looking statements

-This press release may include forward-looking statements, within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including in this which relates to the early separate trading of the Company’s Class A ordinary shares and redeemable warrants and the pursuit of a first business combination.
+This press release may include “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including with respect to the early separate trading of the Company’s Class A common shares and redeemable warrants and the pursuit of a first business combination.
 All statements other than statements of historical fact included in this press release are forward-looking statements.
-When used in this press release, words such as anticipate, believe, estimate, expect, intend and similar expressions, with respect to us or our management team, identify forward-looking statements. .
+When used in this press release, words such as “anticipate”, “believe”, “estimate”, “expect”, “intend” and similar expressions, in relation to us or our management team, identify forward-looking statements.
 These forward-looking statements are based on the beliefs of management, as well as on the assumptions made by the management of the company and on the information currently available to it.
 Actual results could differ materially from those contemplated by forward-looking statements due to certain factors detailed in the Company’s filings with the SEC.
 All subsequent written or oral forward-looking statements attributable to us or to persons acting on our behalf are qualified in their entirety by this paragraph.
 Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set out in the Risk Factors section of the Company’s registration statement and prospectus relating to the initial public offering of the Company. company filed with the SEC.
 The Company assumes no obligation to update these statements for revisions or changes after the date of this posting, except as required by law.

 Sources